IvannPascual/ZeeloApp/README.md

 # TestApp

-This project simulate the fetching of books from a remote source but without an API The source of data are two different sources cache (json hardcoded data) and database (the books that the user insert in the app)
+This project simulate the fetching of books from a remote source but without an API.

+The source of data are two different sources cache (json hardcoded data) and database (the books that the user insert in the app)

 ## Architecture